rueedlinger/kafka-connect-quickstart/README.md

 condition is `true` ([KIP-585](https://cwiki.apache.org/confluence/display/KAFKA/KIP-585%3A+Filter+and+Conditional+SMTs)).
 - **Config Providers** - can load configurations for the connectors from external resources.
 - **Rest Extensions** - with the Connect Rest Extension Plugin ([KIP-285](https://cwiki.apache.org/confluence/display/KAFKA/KIP-285%3A+Connect+Rest+Extension+Plugin)) you can extend the existing Rest API.
+- **Converters** - provide support for translating between Kafka Connect's runtime data format and the raw payload of the Kafka messages.
 - **Kafka Consumer / Producer Interceptors** - the Producer / Consumer Interceptors ([KIP-42](https://cwiki.apache.org/confluence/display/KAFKA/KIP-42%3A+Add+Producer+and+Consumer+Interceptors))
 can be used to intercept Kafka messages.
 These are part of the Kafka Client API and not Connect Plugins, but can be used to extend Kafka Connect.